MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 ## Adding CLI arguments to applications

-To launch apps in a desired state, CLI arguments can be added to each app in their respective drop-down menus.
+To launch apps in a desired state, CLI arguments can be added to each app in their respective dropdown menus.
 These arguments are specific to the app itself and are called alongside the app when launched.
 In the below example, VS Code is launched to the file provided at the path and Terminal is launched to the "Ubuntu" profile.

 ![CLI arguments in editor](../images/powertoys-workspaces/cli_args.png)